cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-* Originally described by Roy T. Fielding (did you read it?)
+* Originally described by Roy T. Fielding (worth reading)
 * Use HTTP for what it can do
 * Read more in `this book
   <http://www.crummy.com/writing/RESTful-Web-Services/>`_\*